ARM-software/Tool-Solutions/docker/tensorflow-aarch64/examples/README.md

 python classify_image.py -m ./resnet_v1-50.yml -i https://upload.wikimedia.org/wikipedia/commons/3/32/Weimaraner_wb.jpg
 ```

-Where the `-m` flag sets the configuration file (see below) that describes the model, and `-i` sets the URL of the image to classify.
+Where the `-m` flag sets the configuration file (see below) that describes the model, and `-i` sets the URL, or filename, of the image to classify.

 The file [resnet_v1-50.yml](py-api/resnet_v1-50.yml) provides, in [YAML format](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html), information about the model: